 - Any other information in a digital file assigned to a student

-Each student record shall be identifiable as to the source.
-Notes and observations recorded by an individual teacher or other employee and kept for personal use are not student records except under the following conditions:
+Certain medical and mental health “treatment” records are not considered educational records under FERPA.
+Additionally, notes and observations recorded by an individual teacher or other employee and kept for personal use are not student records except under the following conditions:

 - The information is shared with someone other than a substitute for the employee.